Skeletal Dysplasia Panel, Sequencing and Deletion/Duplication, Fetal

 Counseling and informed consent are recommended for genetic testing.
 Consent forms are available online.

-* One or more exons are not covered by sequencing for the indicated gene; see Additional Technical Information.
+* One or more exons are not covered by sequencing and/or deletion/duplication analysis for the indicated gene; see Additional Technical Information.

 |Component Test Code*||Component Chart Name||LOINC|